 “Wabi-Sabi is the art of appreciating beauty in the ‘naturally imperfect world’ – simply put, not everything has to be pristine to look good!
 This style can incorporate asymmetry, incompleteness, impermanence, and simplicity.

 Suggestions include; incorporating man-made objects into your garden design, such as iron ornaments which will rust and change over time, or using stone water features which will encourage moss to grow.”

 “San Francisco-based garden designer Monica Viarengo’s projects (including the one above) feature walkways of patterned risseu, an increasingly popular pebble-mosaic technique common in Viarengo’s hometown in Italy.”

-“As people seek tranquility and serenity yet crave the boldness of color, it should be no surprise that the color purple will continue making its way into our gardens this year.
+“As people seek tranquillity and serenity yet crave the boldness of colour, it should be no surprise that the colour purple will continue making its way into our gardens this year.
 Purple signifies peace, mystery, magic and ambition.